Est. 1908 – Impressive foyer highlighted by mahogany waterfall staircase and amazing stained glass sets the tone.

-Living room has original fireplace, historic crown molding, hardwoods, and pocket doors of mahogany and tiger oak.
+Living room has original fireplace, historic crown molding, hardwoods, and opens to large dining room with lead glass bay window and rare hand-painted fresco by Henry Doellner.
+Pocket doors are mahogany and tiger oak.

 Living room opens to large dining room with lead glass bay window and rare hand-painted fresco by Henry Doellner.
 Note the beautiful woodwork throughout.

-A grand mahogany staircase with glass imported from Germany leads to the second floor.
-Here you will find a ensuite master highlighted by a separate onyx-lined shower with bench, large closet, and pretty bay window.
+A grand mahogany staircase with glass imported from Germany leads to the second floor with an ensuite master featuring separate shower with bench, bay window, large closet, and sleeping porch w/beadboard ceiling.

-A cozy sleeping porch with beadboard ceiling can be accessed from master ensuite and is the perfect spot to read and enjoy a morning coffee or after work drink.
+The cozy sleeping porch wis the perfect spot to read and enjoy a morning coffee or after work drink.

-Two more bedrooms on this floor are serviced by a full bath with original marble walls and clawfoot tub that can easily have a shower curtain holder installed.
-There is a convenient 2nd-floor laundry.
+Two more bedrooms on this floor are serviced by a full bath with original marble walls.
+A convenient 2nd-floor laundry completes this level.

 ABOUT THE NEIGHBORHOOD